-Independent Studies in Physics

 Prerequisite: A previous course in Physics

-Class Hours: .5-3 tutorial

 This course is for students who are interested in furthering their knowledge of physics on an independent study basis.
-The project selected must be approved by an instructor in the discipline and the Division Director.
+The project selected must be approved by an instructor in the discipline and the Division Dean.
 The project will involve library work or laboratory work or field trips.
 May be taken for a maximum of 6 units.
 Transfer credit: CSU; UC credit limitations.

+Physiology

-Physiology All Physiology courses are listed with the Biology courses.
+All Physiology courses are listed with the Biology courses.
 Refer to that section alphabetically for full course information.